felipebz/zpa/README.md

 There are two sets of integration tests:

-- [plugin](https://github.com/felipebz/zpa/tree/main/its/plugin): checks if the metrics are imported correctly in SonarQube
+- [sonar-zpa-plugin](https://github.com/felipebz/zpa/tree/main/sonar-zpa-plugin/src/integrationTest): checks if the metrics are imported correctly in SonarQube
 - [zpa-checks](https://github.com/felipebz/zpa/tree/main/zpa-checks/src/integrationTest): checks the quality of parser and rules against real-world code

-To run the integrations tests, update the submodules:
+To run the integrations tests, first update the submodules:

     git submodule update --init --recursive